abhishek20930/abhishek20930/README.md

-- 👋 Hi, I’m @abhishek20930
+- 👋 Hi, I’m abhishek sharma
-- 👀 I’m interested in ...
+- 👀 I’m student at Manipal University.
+Jaipur
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning computer science engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on app development or game development projects
-- 📫 How to reach me ...
+- 📫 drop email at abhishek.sharmajr099@gmail.com

 <!---
 abhishek20930/abhishek20930 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.